Cross-hospital Sepsis Early Detection via Semi-supervised Optimal Transport with Self-paced Ensemble: Preliminaries

 \subsection{Sepsis Early Detection}

-The objective of this work is to use patients' demographic and physiological data for Sepsis early detection.
-Considering the early warning of Sepsis is potentially life-saving, we will predict sepsis 6 hours before the clinical prediction of Sepsis, as the setting of the PhysioNet Computing in Cardiology Challenge 2019 \cite{reyna2019early} \cite{goldberger2000physiobank} whose topic is \textit{Early Prediction of Sepsis from Clinical Data} \footnote{\url{https://physionet.org/content/challenge-2019/1.0.0/}}.
-The PhysioNet Computing in Cardiology Challenges are the most important challenges in the global physiological measurement, clinical data analysis, and cardiovascular disease detection applications, which have attracted many teams to participate in every year.
+The objective is to use patients' demographic and physiological data for Sepsis early detection.
+Considering the early warning of Sepsis is potentially life-saving, we will detect sepsis 6 hours before the clinical diagnosis of Sepsis.
+This setting is consistent with the PhysioNet Computing in Cardiology Challenge 2019 \cite{reyna2019early} \cite{goldberger2000physiobank}, whose topic is \textit{Early Prediction of Sepsis from Clinical Data}.\footnote{https://physionet.org/content/challenge-2019/1.0.0/}